Time Tracking Software for Employees: What to Look For in 2026

 Native payroll integration: Approved timesheets flow directly into payroll processing with no CSV exports, no manual re-entry, no errors.

-GPS and mobile-first design: GPS-based clock-in, selfie verification, and offline functionality make Zimyo a strong choice for field teams and distributed workforces.
+GPS and mobile-first design: Time tracking app with GPS-based clock-in, selfie verification, and offline functionality make Zimyo a strong choice for field teams and distributed workforces.
 Available on iOS and Android.

 Transparent, scalable pricing: Starting at $2 per user per month with a free tier for small teams.
 Enterprise plans include dedicated support, custom integrations, and advanced analytics.

-These resources provide real-world perspective on time tracking implementation, methodology, and business impact from practitioners and experts:
+These resources provide real-world perspective on time tracker or time tracking app implementation, methodology, and business impact from practitioners and experts:

 Episode 351: How to Master Your Time and Crush Your Goals